naxty/cortex-scikit-onnx-boston-housing/README.md

 # cortex-scikit-onnx-boston-housing
-This repository shows how to deploy a scikit model with [cortex](https://www.cortex.dev/) on AWS.
+This repository shows how to deploy a scikit-learn model with [cortex](https://www.cortex.dev/) on AWS.
 The project only focuses on the deployment of the model.
 A simple *linear regression* was trained with [scikit-learn](https://scikit-learn.org/) framework on the [boston housing dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html).
 For more details take a look into [scikit-onnx-fastapi-example repository](https://github.com/naxty/scikit-onnx-fastapi-example).

+## Overview
+- [model](model): Contains an scikit-learn and converted ONNX model to predict boston housing prices.
+- [boston_handler.py](boston_handler.py): Cortex specific implementation to run pre- and post-inference.
+- [test.sh](test.sh): Script to test the application

+## How to run?
+You need a [docker](https://www.docker.com/) installation and access to an AWS environment where you can create a new USER with `AdministratorAccess` policy.

+The following steps show to setup the project from scratch.
+Just clone the repository and run each step.
+Skip directly to [2. cortex](#2-cortex) if you don't want to convert the model.
+A converted ONNX model is included in the [model](model) folder.

-## 1. Scikit to ONNX conversion
+## 1. Scikit to ONNX conversion (optional)
-Firstly install the following into your python environnment:
+Firstly install the following into your python environment:
 `pip install pandas sklearn sk2lonnx`

 ```